moopress/doc.builderplus/index.md

 * **Styled Divider** -- a styled horizontal divider for splitting up sections

 #Modifying The Theme
-Direct code modifications of MedicalPlus are highly discouraged.
+Direct code modifications of LawyerPlus are highly discouraged.
 The recommended way of making modifications to the theme are through the usage of a Child Theme.

 ## Child Theme
 If you are unfamiliar with the concept of a child theme, please refer to the [WordPress Codex entry on Child Themes](http://codex.wordpress.org/Child_Themes).
 PHP & CSS edits should be made through a child theme.
 A template child theme is included in the theme package (downloaded from ThemeForest) inside the `resources` directory of the unpacked package.

 **Note:** WordPress stores theme customizations on a theme by theme basis.
-If you've made used the one-click demo or edited the theme customization options with MedicalPlus as your theme instead of your child theme, you will need to export and import your customizations using the [Customizer Import/Export plugin](https://wordpress.org/plugins/customizer-export-import/).
+If you've made used the one-click demo or edited the theme customization options with LawyerPlus as your theme instead of your child theme, you will need to export and import your customizations using the [Customizer Import/Export plugin](https://wordpress.org/plugins/customizer-export-import/).

 # Miscellaneous

 ## Permalink Settings

-The recommended permalink setting for use with MedicalPlus is the `Post name` default setting in the `Settings > Permalinks` page in the admin dashboard.
+The recommended permalink setting for use with LawyerPlus is the `Post name` default setting in the `Settings > Permalinks` page in the admin dashboard.

 ## Translation

-MedicalPlus supports [Translation](http://codex.wordpress.org/Translating_WordPress) through conventional WordPress translation method.
+LawyerPlus supports [Translation](http://codex.wordpress.org/Translating_WordPress) through conventional WordPress translation method.
 For the translation template for the theme see the theme directory `medicalplus\lang\medicalplus.pot`.
 For more info on translating with WordPress, see the new [WordPress Handbook entry on translation](https://make.wordpress.org/polyglots/handbook/#).

 # Support